-- modern Britain.
-The establishment has a clear set of values and standards which are upheld and demonstrated throughout all aspects of academy life. - 7.6 The academy provides a safe environment, promotes a culture of positive standards of behaviour, takes steps to address inappropriate behaviour, has effective systems in place where children can confidently raise concerns knowing they will be taken seriously and provides safeguarding through the curriculum via relationships education/relationships and sex education, online safety, and other curriculum opportunities.
+- 7.6 The academy provides a safe environment, promotes a culture of positive standards of behaviour, takes steps to address inappropriate behaviour, has effective systems in place where children can confidently raise concerns knowing they will be taken seriously and provides safeguarding through the curriculum via relationships education/relationships and sex education, online safety, and other curriculum opportunities.
 This may include targeted work with children identified as vulnerable or being at risk and developing risk assessment and targeted work with those identified as being a potential risk to others. - 7.7 All staff understand the importance of challenging inappropriate behaviours between peers that are abusive in nature.
 Downplaying certain behaviours will not be tolerated or passed off.
 Staff will maintain an attitude of 'it could happen here' and all inappropriate behaviour will be addressed. - 7.8 The setting deals with a wide continuum of children's behaviour on a day-to-day basis and most cases will be dealt with via academy-based processes.
-These are outlined in the following policies: - Christ the King's behaviour policy, including bullying/ online bullying and prejudicebased bullying and academy screening, searching, and confiscating powers and how they will be used safely, and appropriately, including police strip searches - Online safety policy and other associated issues, including sharing nudes and seminudes and extremist material - Attendance policy - Relationships education/ relationships and sex education
+These are outlined in the following policies: - Christ the King CVA's behaviour policy, including bullying/ online bullying and prejudice-based bullying and academy screening, searching, and confiscating powers and how they will be used safely, and appropriately, including police strip searches - Online safety policy and other associated issues, including sharing nudes and seminudes and extremist material - Attendance policy - Relationships education/ relationships and sex education